w3c/wai-media-guide/planning.md

 * [Media Players, Skills and Tools](/design-develop/media/player/#skills-and-tools)
 * [Sign Languages, Skills and Tools](/design-develop/media/sign-languages/#skills-and-tools)

-When planning and budgeting for accessible media, it is often helpful to communicate the **[benefits to organizations](/design-develop/media/#benefits-to-organizations-and-individuals">Benefits to Organizations and Individuals)**, such as search engine optimization (SEO), better user experience for all, and improved customer satisfaction.
+When planning and budgeting for accessible media, it is often helpful to communicate the **benefits to organizations**, such as search engine optimization (SEO), better user experience for all, improved customer satisfaction, and more listed in a separate page under [Benefits to Organizations and Individuals](/index/#benefits-to-organizations-and-individuals).

 ## Standards